languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 	http://garraf.epsevg.upc.es/freeling/
  It is released under the GNU General Public License.

- Dutch:
- The Dutch data are partly based on Alpino parser for Dutch by Gertjan van Noord and is released on LGPL license.
-Alpino is available at http://www.let.rug.nl/~vannoord/alp/Alpino/.
-The POS tag system and values come mostly from OpenTaal, www.opentaal.org.

- Russian:
- Russian dictionary originally developed by www.aot.ru and licensed under LGPL. http://www.aot.ru/download.php file rus-src-morph.tar.gz It was partially converted to fsa format in 2008 by Yakov.

  Swedish:
  The Swedish data are based on DSSO.
 The Initial Developer of the Original Code is Göran Andersson.
  Contributor(s):